ARCH2006/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Algorithm
 ```
+1.Start
-1. import the necessary libraries and read the file student scores
+2.import the necessary libraries and read the file student scores
-2.print the x and y values
+3.print the x and y values
-3.separate the independent values and dependent values
+4.separate the independent values and dependent values
-4.split the data
+5.split the data
-5.create a regression model
+6.create a regression model
-6.find mse,mae and rmse and predicted value,then print the values
+7.find mse,mae and rmse and predicted value,then print the values
+8.stop
 ```
 ## Program:
 ```